 Furthermore, the organisation's Annual Report and Accounts are audited by external auditors who report to the Audit Committee on behalf of the Governing Body.

 Delegation of functions

 The CCG has had responsibility for primary care commissioning since 1 April 2019.
-It delegated no functions during 2021/22.
+It delegated no functions during this reporting period.

 Counter fraud arrangements